 Russian plane in belly landing, no one hurt

-A Russian plane crash-landed at a provincial airport in the north of the country on Sunday but no one was seriously hurt, officials said.
-"A Utair Boeing crash-landed at Usinsk airport," according to authorities in the northern Komi region where the town is located.
+A Russian plane carrying 100 people crash-landed on its belly in the north of the country after experiencing problems with landing gear Sunday, the company and officials said, adding no one was seriously hurt.
+The Utair Boeing was buffeted by a sudden change in wind direction as it was landing at Usinsk airport in the northern Komi region, the airline said, and it was already on the tarmac when it suffered a malfunction.

-Online pictures showed a Boeing sitting on its belly on the snow-covered tarmac as passengers scrambled to evacuate.
-None of the 94 passengers or crew members had been injured, the local authorities said, adding however that one woman sought medical assistance.
+Images online showed a Boeing sitting on its belly on the snow-covered tarmac as passengers scrambled to evacuate.
+None of the 94 passengers or six crew members were badly injured, the airline said, adding however that one passenger sought medical assistance.

+"Thanks to the crew's quick and highly-professional actions it was possible to keep the plane on the landing strip until it came to a full stop," Utair said.
+It praised its "experienced" crew, saying the chief pilot has more than 6,900 hours of flight time.

-It did not say why the plane had crash-landed but the aircraft apparently had problems with the landing gear.
-"The plane landed on its tail," a spokeswoman for the local branch of the emergencies ministry told AFP.
+A spokeswoman for the local branch of the emergencies ministry told AFP that "the plane landed on its tail".
+The passengers and crew evacuated via emergency slides, she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)